gondsm/mrgs/README.md

 The system can run in one of two different modes: centralized and distributed.
 The distributed mode runs the full mrgs system on every robot, and the centralized mode relies on a non-mapping computer to receive the maps and do all the heavy processing.

 The launching of the system is taken care of by using the provided launch files.

+#### Distributed (normal) mode:

+    $roslaunch mrgs_scripts distributed_node.launch interface:=wlan0

+Interface is usually wlan0, eth0 or something similar, substitute wlan0 with whatever interface OLSRd is using.

+#### Centralized mode:
+On the central machine:

+    $roslaunch mrgs_scripts central_node.launch

+On the remaining machines:

+    $roslaunch mrgs_scripts transmitter_node.launch interface:=wlan0

+Same rules as before for the interface argument.